Cocaine and society: Maritime smuggling

-In 2022, Spanish police seized three unmanned underwater vehicles used to smuggle drugs across the Strait of Gibraltar from Morocco, the first known interception of such devices.
-The drones, carrying up to 200 kg of narcotics each, were linked to French cartels.
-The operation led to eight arrests and exposed a gang using advanced drones and modified vehicles for trafficking across Europe (BBC, 2022).
+In 2022, Spanish police seized three unmanned underwater vehicles used to smuggle drugs across the Strait of Gibraltar from Morocco in the first known interception of the devices.
+The drones, each carrying up to 200 kg of narcotics, were linked to French cartels.
+The operation led to eight arrests and exposed a gang using advanced drones and modified vehicles for trafficking across Europe.

-In 2025, international drug cartels began using sophisticated whale-shaped mini submarines to smuggle cocaine into Australia via Cyprus.
-These vessels are transported on cargo ships, dropped in international waters, then retrieved by smaller boats to deliver drugs ashore, posing a significant challenge to law enforcement detection efforts.
+In 2025, international drug cartels began using whale-shaped mini-submarines to smuggle cocaine into Australia via Cyprus.
+The vessels are transported on cargo ships, dropped in international waters and retrieved by smaller boats to deliver drugs ashore, challenging law-enforcement efforts.

 Bribery

-Bribery can occur either as part of a prearranged deal made before shipping, or as an offer extended if traffickers are caught during routine inspections.
-Bribery and corruption play a critical role in facilitating the illicit trafficking of cocaine.
-Drug trafficking organizations often rely on the bribery of government officials, law enforcement agents, customs officers, and border security personnel to evade detection and enable the smooth passage of cocaine shipments.
-These corrupt practices can involve payments, gifts, or other forms of illicit incentives aimed at securing cooperation or turning a blind eye to illegal activities.
+Bribery can be part of a prearranged deal made before shipping or an offer if traffickers are caught during routine inspections.
+Bribery and corruption facilitate illicit trafficking of cocaine.
+Drug-trafficking organizations often rely on bribing government officials, law-enforcement agents, customs officers, and border-security personnel to evade detection and enable passage of cocaine shipments.

-Bribery helps traffickers circumvent checkpoints, avoid seizures, and reduce the risk of arrest or confiscation.
-It is particularly prevalent in regions with weak governance, limited law enforcement capacity, or endemic corruption, where officials may be more susceptible to financial inducements.
-This systemic corruption undermines efforts to combat drug trafficking and contributes to the persistence and expansion of cocaine supply chains.

-Efforts to address bribery in the cocaine trade include international cooperation, anti-corruption initiatives, and strengthening institutional transparency and accountability.
-However, the clandestine nature of bribery makes it difficult to quantify its full impact on the illicit cocaine market.

-Bribery has enabled cocaine trafficking in Hamburg's port, with officials and insiders accepting illicit payments to facilitate smuggling.
-This corruption exposes systemic vulnerabilities despite Germany's reputation for low corruption.
+Bribery has enabled cocaine trafficking in the port of Hamburg, with officials and insiders accepting illicit payments to facilitate smuggling.
+This corruption exposes systemic vulnerabilities.